Photo by Simon Matzinger

 Getting a head start on preventative measures can save you time and energy when the temperature drops.
 Some basic DIY can go a long way toward preserving your home.

 The only draft anyone gets excited about is the NFL’s.
 Seal up windows and doorways with caulk and a fresh coat of paint to keep the cold air out.
 A little weatherstripping will prevent the daylight from creeping in.
 Walk around your home and check for chipped/peeling paint.
 Scrape & sand any bad spots and again, cover with paint.
-A gallon of exterior trim paint runs around $30, replacing rotted wood could set you back hundreds (thousands!) of dollars.
+A gallon of exterior trim paint runs around $30, but replacing rotted wood could set you back hundreds (or thousands!) of dollars.

 We like to play “how long can we freeze” before turning the heat on in our house.
 Before you switch your system over, change the filters; it is literally the least you can do.
 There are two schools of thought when it comes to filters: buy ’em cheap and change them often or buy the premium and let ’em ride.
 I prefer the cheap filters and change them monthly; the premium heavy-duty filters can strain your system as it tries to intake air.
 Want to do more than scratch the surface of HVAC maintenance?
 Hire a professional to inspect your system!
 Better yet, look into annual service contracts!
 It is better to prevent than to repair/replace (especially when your house is freezing).